theobori/tinychip/README.md

 *CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker made on his 1802 Microprocessor.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.* - *[Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)*

-It supports multiple graphical APIs
+It is able to supports multiple graphical APIs and multiple interpreter implementations.
+We consider an instruction ~= 1 cycle, so 500hz means it executes 500 instructions per second.

 ## How to build and run ?